cdoucet/intphys/README.md

 ## Usage ##

-* Go in your `NaivePhysics` directory and run:
+* Go in your `intphys` directory and run:

-        source activate-naivephysics
+        source activate-intphys

 * Then use the `naivedata.py` program to generate data.
 To discover the arguments, have a:

-        ./naivedata.py --help
+        ./intphysdata.py --help

-* The basic usage is calling `naivedata.py config.json -o
+* The basic usage is calling `intphysdata.py config.json -o
   ./output_data`.
 This reads the scenes to be generated from the `config.json` file and write them in the folder `./output_data`.